Relationships

 Healthcare is fragmented by design—different EHRs, different institutions, different systems that never reconcile.
 Each silo holds a partial view.
 The relationships that connect them are lost in translation.

 This fragmentation is not just inefficient; it is dangerous.
 Critical connections are missed because no single system holds the complete picture.
-Serelora is built to reconnect what fragmentation has torn apart.
+Serelora reconnects what fragmentation has torn apart by placing the patient at the center, so their complete history follows them across every provider and care team.

 How we build relationships into the product

-We model patient information as a graph where clinical, administrative, and financial data are represented as connected entities.
-Diagnoses, medications, labs, providers, encounters, claims, and benefits are linked through explicit relationships that preserve temporal order, causality, and dependency.
+Every record becomes part of a clinical knowledge graph where clinical, administrative, and financial data are connected entities.
+Diagnoses, medications, labs, encounters, claims, and SDOH are linked through explicit, queryable relationships that preserve temporal order, causality, and dependency.

 - Temporal ordering preserved across all data